emilylin3/IsothermNet/README.md

 ## Using the Descriptors

-From the learned adsorption properties, we formulated two sets of universal analytical (A1/A2) and physical (P1/P2) descriptors that effectively bridge MOF structural/surface properties, uptake, and heat of adsorption ($\Delta$H<sub>ads</sub>) together.
+From the learned adsorption properties, we formulated two sets of universal analytical (A1/A2) and physical (P1/P2) descriptors that effectively bridge MOF structural/surface properties, uptake, and heat of adsorption ($\Delta$ H<sub>ads</sub>) together.
 The following descriptors are optimized for different pressure regimes and can be summarized as follows:
 - **Analytical descriptors**: ```[A1]``` for high-pressure regime, ```[A2]``` for low-pressure regime (< 10 bars)
 - **Physical descriptors**: ```[P1]``` for high-pressure regime, ```[A2]``` for low-pressure regime (< 15 bars)